+- Ethnic Minorities

+- Disadvantaged (includes issues such as lowincome, lack of outside space, receipt of benefits, free school meals, other)

+- NEET (Not in employment, education or training)

+- Disability groups (Physical, sensory, mental health, other)

+- Carers

-Ethnic Minorities Disadvantaged/deprived NEET (Not in employment, education or training) Disability groups Respite care Limited long term illness Young people (up to 24 years old) 60+ LGBTQ+ Non-physical health problems Women Homeless Refugees/asylum seekers
+- Limited long term illness

+- Young people (up to 24 years old)

+- People 60+

+- LGBTQ+

+- Non-physical health problems

+- Women

+- Homeless

+- Refugees/asylum seekers

-Other (if you select other, please detail in the box)
+- Other (if you select other, please detail in the box)

-3.lb If you selected Ethnic Minorities above, please indicate which individual groups will have the greatest benefit from your project below.

-You can select as many options as you like
+3.2.b If you selected Ethnic Minorities above, please indicate which individual groups will have the greatest benefit from your project below.
+You can select as many options as you like.

-Mixed/Multiple ethnic groups:

-Mixed / Multiple ethnic groups-White and Black Caribbean Mixed / Multiple ethnic groups-White and Black African Mixed / Multiple ethnic groups-White and Asian

-Mixed / Multiple ethnic groups-Any other Mixed
+Mixed / Multiple ethnic groups:

+- White and Black Caribbean

+- White and Black African

+- White and Asian

+- Any other Mixed